 In 1983 he recorded a novelty song with his Summer Wine co-star Kathy Staff, called Nora Batty's Stockings.

 He is buried in the churchyard of St John's Parish Church, Upperthong.

 Cleggy - Peter Sallis

 Peter played Cleggy from 1973 to the final episode in 2010.
-Now 95, he has retired from acting and has not appeared or voiced on TV or film since 2012.
+He retired from acting in 2012 and passed away in June 2017.

 He took up acting while serving with the RAF during World War II and trained at RADA after the end of the war.
 He was the only cast member to appear in every episode of Summer Wine.